percona/pmm-doc/docs/dbaas/troubleshoot-kubernetes.md

 1. Creates a subscription for an operator
 2. Approves the first available install plan automatically

-Once install plan is approved OLM will create ClusterServiceVersion automatically and install the operator.
+Once the install plan is approved OLM will create a corresponding ClusterServiceVersion automatically and install the operator.

 During this process the following steps might go wrong